EnZon3/TWS-dataset_gen/README.md

 The project's main goal is to analyze the sentiment of what is going on in the world.

+TWS will become a yearly thing that I do every year or month.

 ## When is TWS going to be finished?

 The answer is I don't know.
 It really depends on how long I run it for.
 Could be a few days, weeks, or even months. or if I run out of storage space to hold the dataset.